Highland Wool

 About

-We are a small group of farmers and crofters that have come together to build our vision of local, sustainable processing of our fleeces.
+We are farmers, crofters, and crafters who have come together to build a vision of local, sustainable processing of our fleeces.

 The Barn

 Our first large-scale project will be to build a micro-mill in a 200+ year old barn located at The Hirsel in Ardgay.
 The barn will be renovated and repurposed for the project.
-We'll be experimenting with circular, low energy system design and water recycling, and will be adding job opportunities to the area.
+In the meantime, we're resident in a collection of farm outbuildings, while we renovate our rescued Victorian-era carding machine, and develop low impact fleece processing and a water recycling system.

 Our approach